 - Non-Vaccine Injections (a separate but linked & required 1 CE activity)

-Please note the in-person training has been reduced from one and one-half days to just one day.
-Material previously covered in-person has been moved online.
+Please note the material previously covered in-person has been moved online.
 With these changes, PSW hopes to reduce the immunization delivery training burden for Wisconsin pharmacists.

-Registration is $325 for PSW members and $425 for non-members and includes the online modules, in-person training, and 16 hours of pharmacist ACPE credits.
-Due to the limited number of spaces available in this course, this program registration fee is non-refundable.
+Registration is $325 for PSW members and $425 for non-members and includes the online modules, virtual "in-person" training, and 16 hours of pharmacist ACPE credits.
+Registration fee is non-refundable.

 Please read the following information about this Continuing Pharmacy Education (CPE) activity before accessing the registration link.